How to Sew Your Own Pillow Cases in 4 Different Sizes

 Sew the Seams

-- Fold the cut fabric in half, matching the longest edges to each other.
+- Fold the cut fabric in half right sides together, aligning the longer edges.

-- Pin the longest edge and one end, matching the edges.
+- Pin the long edge and one short end, matching the raw edges.

-- Using a 1/4-inch seam allowance, sew a seam on the pinned edges.
+- Using a 1/4-inch seam allowance, sew a seam on the pinned edges, pivoting at the corner.

 - Apply a seam finish to the seam allowance.

-- Press under 1/4 inch to the wrong side of the fabric.
-A beginner can be helped with this process by first sewing a line of stitching 1/4 inch from the raw edge and then using the line of stitching as a pressing guide to turn the fabric on the line of stitching.
+- Open up the pillowcase on an ironing board or pressing surface so you are just working with one layer.
+Press under 1/4" to the wrong side of the fabric all around the open edge.
+For beginners, it may help to first sew a line of stitching 1/4 inch from the raw edge.
+Then use the line of stitching as a pressing guide, turning the fabric on the line of stitching.

-- Turn the main hem under by 4 inches so the raw edge will be enclosed.
+- Turn the folded end under by 4 inches so the raw edge will be enclosed.

 - Sew the hem in place by stitching as close to the turned-under edge as possible.
-In the photo, the inside edge of the left edge of the presser foot is a guide, riding along the edge of the pressed edge and the needle position is at the farthest possible left setting, which leaves the stitches on the edge of the fold.
+In the photo, the inside edge of the left edge of the presser foot is a guide, riding along the edge of the pressed edge and the needle position is at the farthest possible left setting, placing the stitches just on the edge of the fold.

 - Turn the pillowcase right side out and press.